qahaidari/Keras-classification-with-finetuned-vgg16-flask-deployment/README.md

 Implementation of a classification neural network in TensorFlow/Keras by fine-tuning VGG16 model and its deployment to Flask web service

 # About VGG16 neural network model
-VGG16 [1] is a deep convolutional neural network (CNN) which was trained on a subset of ImageNet dataset and achieves a 92.7% test accuracy.
+[VGG16](https://arxiv.org/abs/1409.1556) is a deep convolutional neural network (CNN) which was trained on a subset of [ImageNet](http://www.image-net.org/) dataset and achieves a 92.7% test accuracy; [VGG16 for Classification and Detection](https://neurohive.io/en/popular-networks/vgg16/).
 The input images to VGG16 network are of size 224x224 RGB.
 Below shows the architecure of VGG16 model.

 [architecture of VGG16 model]